 Title XXXI Domestic Relations – Children | Ohio Revised Code – Visit code.ohio.gov to read the full text of all 14 chapters regarding family law in Ohio.
-The title governs all aspects of family law such as marriage, divorce and children.
+The title governs all aspects of family law such as marriage, divorce, and children.
 Codes.ohio.gov is a website that features the Ohio Revised Code and the Administrative Code.

 Ohio Domestic Violence Network– Visit the webpage for the Ohio Domestic Violence Network, a comprehensive network for domestic violence.
-The site features information for domestic violence survivors, prevention and training tools.
+The site features information for domestic violence survivors, prevention, and training tools.

-Family Attorney in Columbus, OH
+Get a FREE Consultation from a Family Law Attorney in Columbus, OH

 Having Joslyn Law Firm on your side can make all the difference in your family law case.
-Our attorneys are experienced with family law and serve counties in the Columbus area that include Union, Delaware, Licking, Fairfield, Pickaway, Madison and Franklin.
+Our attorneys are experienced with family law and serve counties in the Columbus area that include Union, Delaware, Licking, Fairfield, Pickaway, Madison, and Franklin.

 This page was last updated by Brian Joslyn